shards-7/fakeyou.py/README.md

 # FakeYou.py
-## Author contact(disocrd) : thedemonicat#9335
+## Author contact(discord) : thedemonicat#9335

 [Come visit us on our discord](https://discord.gg/H72KFXm)

-**FakeYou.py** is the offical Python library that helps you to use [FakeYou](https://fakeyou.com/) API with simple functions and some featuers.
+**FakeYou.py** is the offical Python library that helps you to use [FakeYou](https://fakeyou.com/) API with simple functions and some features.

 ## Documentation!

-i'll explian every **function** and **Error handling** thing you need so you have as smooth as possible programs with it!
+I'll explain every **function** and **Error handling** thing you need so you have as smooth as possible programs with it!

 Let's Start!

 ### Calling the main class:
-The main class have 1 arguments
+The main class has 1 argument

-- verbose : type = bool, set it True to make the program more talktiv, default is **False**
+- verbose : type = bool, set it True to make the program more talkative, default is **False**

 - Proxy is no longer supported
 ```